mbloch/mapshaper/README.md

 Mapshaper is free and open source.
 If it's useful to you or your organization, please consider supporting its continued development:

-* [Ko-fi](https://ko-fi.com/mapshaper) &mdash; one-time or recurring donations, no account required.
+* [Ko-fi](https://ko-fi.com/mapshaper) &mdash; one-time or recurring contributions, no account required.
 * [GitHub Sponsors](https://github.com/sponsors/mbloch) &mdash; recurring sponsorship.

 You can also help by [reporting bugs](https://github.com/mbloch/mapshaper/issues) or [telling me what you'd like to see improved](https://tally.so/r/44Njok).